 Read this important note regarding relay brand here (Touch Plate vs. Remcon in Section #12 above).

 Description - Touch Plate Genesis Low Voltage Sizes: The Genesis series has larger buttons and features industrial quality mechanisms.
 A standard two gang switch plate measures 4.5" high x 4.5" wide.
 The two gang wall plates have switches that are 27/32" (.844") across by 1-23/32" (1.719") tall and spaced 1-13/16" apart on the 2 button wall plates and 1-1/4" apart on the 3 button wall plates (center to center).
 Box mounting screw holes in wallplate are spaced 3-9/32" (3.281") apart center to center.
 The switches are screwed into the back of the wall plate.
 Touch-Plate Electro-Systems lighting control systems were installed in the 1940's, 1950's, 1960's, 1970's and 1980's.

+Be sure you have Touch Plate relays (and not Remcon) before purchasing replacement any broken relays - learn more here.
 To learn more or to buy parts, visit Touchplate Genesis Low Voltage System Parts.